aviralgupta752/Thematrix/README.md

 3. Aryan Dhakad
 4. Aman Rubey

-*Our projects fall under the theme "Yore"*
+*Our projects fall under the theme "Yore"*.

 We trained a model to solve 9*9 sudoku by feeding the image.